 The SPMME for zebrafish RPC function has been advanced using two SSMs.
 One first appears in He et al., and again, unmodified, in Wan et al.\cite{He2012,Wan2016}; it is concerned primarily to explain lineage population statistics and time-dependent rates of the three generically construed mitotic modes (that is, PP, PD, DD).
 We have called this the He SSM.
-The second appears in Boije et al.\cite{Boije2015}; its intent is both to introduce the role of specified macromolecules into the mitotic mode process, and to explain neuronal fate specification in terms of the process.
+The second appears in Boije et al.\cite{Boije2015}; its intent is both to introduce the role of specified macromolecules into the mitotic mode process, and to explain neuronal fate specification in terms of that process.
 We have called this the Boije SSM.
-The He model is directly descended an SSM advanced to investigate causally independent fate specification in late embryonic rat RPCs, formulated in Gomes et al.\cite{Gomes2011}.
+The He model is directly descended from an SSM used to investigate causally independent fate specification in late embryonic rat RPCs\cite{Gomes2011}.
 The Boije SSM differs substantially from the He and Gomes models, but inherits its general structure from the He SSM.

-The metascientific analysis of biological explanations developing in time remains understudied.
-Perhaps most refined tool for global evaluation of biological theories (Schaffner's "Extended Theories"), treats biological explanations as hierarchically organised logical structures, after the fashion of Imre Lakatos, and proposes the use of Bayesian logic to distinguish between them\cite{Schaffner1993}.
-However, biologists rarely offer explanations in this form; we rather prefer MEx, expressed in diagrammatic form or as mathematical model-objects.
+The meta-analysis of biological explanations developing in time remains understudied.
+Perhaps the most refined tool for global evaluation of biological theories (Schaffner's "Extended Theories"), treats biological explanations as hierarchically organized logical structures and proposes the use of Bayesian logic to distinguish between them\cite{Schaffner1993}.
+However, biologists rarely offer explanations in this form; we rather prefer mechanistic explanations, expressed in diagrammatic form or as mathematical model-objects.

-In this report, we accept Fagan's view that MEx for the behaviour of stem and progenitor cells consist of assemblages (``mechanisms") of explanatory components which are understood to be causally organised by virtue of their intermeshing properties\cite{Fagan2015}.
-While Fagan treats SSMs seperately from macromolecular MEx, and we find that the Gomes SSM was not deployed in this role, the He and Boije SSMs were used as explanations for the behaviour of RPCs.
+In this report, we accept Fagan's view that mechanistic explanations for the behaviour of stem and progenitor cells consist of assemblages (“mechanisms”) of explanatory components which are understood to be causally organized by virtue of their intermeshing properties\cite{Fagan2015}.
+While Fagan treats SSMs separately from macromolecular mechanistic explanations, and we find that the Gomes SSM was not deployed in this role, the He and Boije SSMs were used as explanations for the behaviour of RPCs.
 As Feyerabend famously observed, scientists often operate as epistemological anarchists; the development of our explanatory logic is not bound by an identifiable set of rules, but rather arises organically from our scientific objectives, extrascientific context, etc\cite{Feyerabend1993}.

 We have therefore chosen to examine the structure of the Gomes, He, and Boije SSMs arranged in chronological order, to highlight how the explanatory logic of the zebrafish SPMME SSMs differs from their immediate ancestor, and from the traditional uses of SSMs in stem cell biology.
-We have diagrammatically presented these SSMs as MEx consisting of components describing the proliferative and fate specification behaviour of cellular agents.
-The proliferative and specificative components of the MEx are causally organised by their Faganian intermeshing property, mitotic mode.
+We have diagrammatically presented these SSMs as mechanistic explanations consisting of components describing the proliferative and fate specification behaviour of cellular agents.
+The proliferative and specification components of the mechanistic explanations are causally organized by their Faganian intermeshing property, mitotic mode.
 We have used abbreviations to denote important classes of model components and inputs, informed by the emphasis of Feyerabend on the persuasive role of metaphysical ingredients and auxiliary scientific material; these are as follows:

 \begin{itemize}